 President’s Council of Student Advisors (PCSA)

 ACerS President’s Council of Student Advisors (PCSA) is the student-led committee of ACerS responsible for representing student interests to ACerS and its subsidiary committees, divisions, sections, and classes.
 The PCSA is the primary face of ACerS to ceramics and materials science students.
-The role of the PCSA delegate and representative is to represent their collegiate institution to PCSA, as well as representing the PCSA and ACerS to their Material Advantage Chapter, Keramos Chapter, and academic department.
+The role of the PCSA delegate is to represent their collegiate institution to PCSA, as well as representing the PCSA and ACerS to their Material Advantage Chapter, Keramos Chapter, and academic department.

 The mission of PCSA is to engage students as active and long-term leaders in the ceramics community and to increase participation in ACerS at the local, national, and international levels.

 - To coordinate student-focused ceramic programming at technical meetings.

 - To develop and implement ceramics-focused outreach activities.
 The PCSA completed the materials science kits in fall 2013.
 See the link below for more information.

 - To facilitate industry-student relations.